Gender inequality in South Africa: Gender-based violence

-Gender-based violence is a profound and widespread problem in South Africa, impacting almost every aspect of life.
-Gender-based violence, which disproportionately affects women and girls, is systemic and deeply entrenched in institutions, cultures, and traditions in South Africa.
-South Africa is considered to be the rape capital of the world.
 South Africa had five times the global average for the number of women killed by intimate partners.
-Gender-based violence emerges in society as a result of conventional gender role expectations and unequal power interactions between genders.
+Gender-based violence emerges in society as a result of conventional gender role expectations and unequal power relations between genders.
 Physical, emotional, psychological, financial, and structural harm are just a few of the ways that gender-based violence can appear.
-Typically, intimate partners, co-workers, strangers, and even institutions are the ones who commit these acts whereby women are disproportionately affected.
+Typically, intimate partners, co-workers, strangers, and even institutions are the ones who commit these acts that disproportionately affect women.